-Separating parents have a duty to make a genuine effort to reach agreement about the future care of their children.
-Reaching agreement is not always easy, but assistance is available through Family Lawyers, counsellors, and mediators.
+Separating parents have a duty to make a genuine effort to reach an agreement about the future care of their children.
+Reaching an agreement is not always easy, but assistance is available through Family Lawyers, counsellors, and mediators.

 Our relationship is over.
 What should I do next?

 Relationship breakdowns are stressful and especially traumatic when children are involved.
 You should try to come to a short-term care agreement with the other parent as soon as possible.